Sikh man shot dead by unknown gunmen in Pakistan's Peshawar city; suspects arrested | Law-Order

 Though Singh was shifted to a hospital, he was pronounced dead by the doctors, police said.

-Some suspects have been arrested in the murder of Singh, Ashfaq Anwar, the city police chief in Peshawar told reporters.
+Some suspects have been arrested in the murder of Singh who was a ‘Hakeem’ (Unani medicine practitioner), Ashfaq Anwar, the city police chief in Peshawar told reporters.

 The police chief said that they are close to arresting the main accused involved in the murder.